 Students choose 9 hours at the graduate level from outside the department to assist them in writing the dissertation.
 Courses are related to the student’s proposed specialization.
-(See examples under Elective Requirements.)
+(See examples of departments with applicable coursework under Elective Requirements.)

 6 hours of production courses are required.
-To become competent artists as well as developing research scholars, students choose a sequence of graduate courses in either scenography or directing.
+To become competent artists as well as developing research scholars, students choose a sequence of graduate courses in either scenography, directing, dance, or dramaturgy.

 Research Skills and Responsible Scholarship

-The comprehensive examination (6 credit hours) is an essential element of the doctoral program, providing an opportunity for students to focus and consolidate the diverse strands of their graduate course work, to demonstrate competence for teaching in particular subject areas, and to establish a strong foundation for moving on to the dissertation.
-It consists of 3 parts:
+The comprehensive examination is an essential element of the doctoral program, providing an opportunity for students to focus and consolidate the diverse strands of their graduate course work, to demonstrate competence for teaching in particular subject areas, and to establish a strong foundation for moving on to the dissertation.
+It consists of 4 parts:

 - A written examination, which covers 4 or 5 areas of expertise.
 Ordinarily, each area corresponds to a member of the student’s committee.

-- Submission of 2 publishable papers of article length (5,000 to 8,000 words) that demonstrate the student’s ability to research and write original scholarship at a level appropriate to the field.
+- Submission of 1 publishable paper of article length (5,000 to 8,000 words) that demonstrates the student’s ability to research and write original scholarship at a level appropriate to the field.
 Publishable papers may be revised versions of papers submitted in KU courses.
 Publishable papers must be submitted on the first day of the written examination.